Challenges of Planning Virtual Events (& How to Overcome Them)

 However, by understanding the challenges on the way, you can improve the overall experience of conducting and promoting virtual events.

-Sarah Hill is a content writer at Seven Events Ltd, leading online event platform offering corporate event management and venue finding services in the UK.
-She started her career in the events industry almost a decade ago as time progressed, Sarah became an avid event blogger sharing her insight on corporate event planning.
+Sarah Hill is a content writer at Seven Events Ltd, an online event platform offering corporate event management and venue finding services in the UK.
+She started her career in the events industry a decade ago, and as time progressed Sarah became an avid event blogger sharing her insight on corporate event planning.